rpgreview/papersandpaychecks/pnp.md

 **Character**: A *natural* person (as opposed to a *legal* person, which includes companies and associations) in the *Papers & Paychecks* world.
 Characters are of two broad types, "Player-Characters" (PCs), those whose actions are primarily determined by a player (c.f.,), and "Non-Player Characters" (NPCs), whose actions are determined by The Boss.

 **Characteristic**: An foundational value for a character which is less subject to trained improvement.
 The range for starting characters is the sum of 3d6.
-The characteristics are Strength (STR), Intelligence (INT), Wisdom (WIS), Dexterity (DEX), Constitution (CON), and Charisma (CHA).
+The characteristics are Strength (STR), Intelligence (INT), Wisdom (WIS), Dexterity (DEX), Constitution (PER), and Charisma (CHA).

 **Detailed Resolution**: Where the Target Number of a skill or knowledge is calculated by a detailed examination of specific circumstances.